yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 So in our dummy case, it would look something like:

-`During the assessment, {{ report.candidate.name }} successfully obtained initial access to a web application hosted on {{ report.customer\_short }}’s infrastructure, escalated privileges to root on the server, and pivoted into the internal network.
+`During the assessment, report.candidate.name successfully obtained initial access to a web application hosted on report.customer_short’s infrastructure, escalated privileges to root on the server, and pivoted into the internal network.
 Through targeted Active Directory attacks, including AS-REP roasting, Kerberoasting, and abuse of DCSync privileges, full administrative control over the domain controller was achieved.
 These findings demonstrate that a compromise of a single exposed application could lead to complete takeover of the internal network.
 `

 #### Conclusion

 Report writing for CPTS is quite exhausting and time taking.
 Please allocate at least 2 if not 3 days for it.
-I had some time to go for the 13th flag but decided against it which was a great decision because I took a long time to get my report ready for submission
+I had some time to go for the 13th flag but decided against it which was a great decision because I took a long time to get my report ready for submission.

 If this helped or you feel like I skipped anything, feel free to DM me on [Twitter](https://x.com/Yassh_twts) (Shameless plug, follow me) or Linkedin (I don't open it as much so might not respond immediately).